DigiBP/Team-Victorinox/README.md

 ## Process 1

-The process starts with a google form which is filled out by the doctore with information on the doctor, patient, the perscription and PRO and furthermore a QR Code is generated and sent via email.
+The process starts with a google form which is filled out by the doctor with information on the doctor, patient, the perscription and PRO enrollment and furthermore a QR Code is generated and sent via email.

 <div align="center">
     <img src="makeScenario.png" alt="make scenario google form" width="50%">